paulchyz/OCI_Streaming_Pipeline/README.md

 <sub>[Back to top](#oci-streaming-pipeline)</sub>
 ### Stop the Data Stream

-To stop the data stream, navigate to the page with the Cloud Shell running `stream.py`, click within the Cloud Shell window, and press `ctrl` + `c` to stop the script.
+To stop the data stream, navigate to the page with the Cloud Shell where you are logged into your compute instance, running `stream.py`.
+Click within the Cloud Shell window, and press `ctrl` + `c` to stop the script.
 \
 \
 <b>Thank you, and congratulations on completing this workshop!</b>